S-Lowes/Code-Institute-MS3/TESTING.md

 # Testing

-The W3C Markup Validator, W3C CSS Validator and JSHint Services were used to validate the pages of this project.
+The W3C Markup Validator, W3C CSS Validator, JSHint and PEP8Online services were used to validate the pages of this project.
 This ensures there were no syntax errors.
 I also used formatters for my HTML, CSS & JS.
-(ADD PYTHON STUFF)

 #### Validators